 - Direct toxic effects on the bone marrow by the CLL.

 The correct answer is #4.
 Although low iron, folate or B12 may be found in CLL, the disease and its treatment should not directly lead to these deficiencies.
-All the others are possible causes of anemia in CLL and re-enforces the importance of knowing the correct cause of the anemia, as each type is treated differently. #5, the toxic effects of the disease suppressing the marrow directly was only recently discovered.
+All the others are possible causes of anemia in CLL and re-enforces the importance of knowing the correct cause of the anemia, as each type is treated differently. #5, the toxic effects of the disease suppressing the marrow directly were only recently discovered.

-A maxim in medicine that one needs the right diagnosis to choose the right treatment, and it is certainly true for anemia in CLL patients.
+A maxim in medicine is that one needs the right diagnosis to choose the right treatment, and it is certainly true for anemia in CLL patients.